Tuesday, January 13, 2026

 Of a youthful numismatist, as if he had finally found

-Tender that would hold forever its value.
+Tender that would hold its worth forever.

 Out across the peristyle lies the great Pacific ocean,